avstack-lab/demo-platform/README.md

 ```

 You should see at the least image data being played back over the front-end display.
 Detection may not be set up yet to actually produce anything meaningful.

+#### Bugs

+##### Display Must Be Running

+Currently, there is a bug where the data broker will not pass on data to the detection workers if the frontend display is not running.
+I think this is because the XSUB in the data broker is connected to an XPUB in the data broker which is connected to a SUB in the display process.
+If there is no display process, then XPUB will not need to send anything meaning XSUB *thinks* it does not need to receive anything when in reality it still needs to receive something to send to the ROUTER.
+It's possible that changing the XSUB to a regular SUB and changing the XPUB to a regular PUB is the better solution.
+This needs to be fixed so the detection can work even if display is not working.

+##### Always-copy

+When data is passed over a socket, it currently must be copied in order to retain the byte-stream structure.
+Ideally, we would NOT copy the data if we didn't have to, however, this would return a ZMQ.Frame object which is not currently handled in the code.
+This is a low-priority issue.

 ### Display (TODO)